Top

 For those who enjoy fishing, there are many fishing charters in the area.
 Black River Outdoors also offers kayak fishing adventures.

-Don’t miss visiting the plantations and specialty shops in Georgetown.
-You can venture out of the city to visit two well-preserved plantations: Mansfield and Hopsewee.
-Learn about the decades when rice was king but slavery was still a part of Southern life on these plantations that were established before the American Revolutionary War and are listed on the National Register of Historic Places.
+Don’t miss visiting the historic estates near Georgetown and be sure to visit the specialty shops and restaurants in and around Georgetown.
+You can venture out of the city to visit Hopsewee Plantation, the birthplace of Thomas Lycnh Jr., a signer of the Declaration of Independence.
+Learn about the decades when rice was king but slavery was still a part of Southern life on the many plantations that were established before the American Revolutionary War and are listed on the National Register of Historic Places.

 Hopsewee Plantation, built circa 1740, was one of the South’s major rice plantations and the birthplace of Thomas Lynch Jr., a signer of the Declaration of Independence.
 Now a private residence, Hopsewee Plantation is open to the public with tours on the hour from 10 a.m. to 3 p.m. and beginning at 11 a.m. on Saturdays.
 Explore the home from top to bottom, room to room, including the two original slave cabins that still stand on the grounds.
 Enjoy a presentation and tour by noted historian Zenobia Harper about the African-American and Gullah-Geechee cultures that helped create and define the estate and the region, in general.
 Dining is available Tuesday-Saturday 11 a.m. to 3:15 p.m.at River Oak Cottage, ranked as one of the state’s top tea rooms.
 The plantation closes for weddings and other special events, so be sure to check the online calendar for availability.